 Divine Cities – Premier City Overhaul

 Divine Cities was created with the intention of breathing new life into Skyrim.
 It adds more NPCs, homes, shops, and decorated items to showcase each region where you are at.
-In order to capture the entirety of Skyrim I spent time with Vader, Doc, Barbarian and Rebel in discussing lore and also wandering around the towns and cities myself.
-A large part of this mod reduces insignificant clutter and add more logical pieces along with insect spawns.
+In order to capture the entirety of Skyrim I spent time with Vader, Doc, Barbarian and otheres in discussing lore and also wandering around the towns and cities myself.
+A large part of this mod reduces insignificant clutter and transforms it to something useful.
 You also get outhouses, traveling merchants, followers, scattered player homes that are multi-adoption friendly and more!

 Lighting in all cities is logical.
 It goes off during the day and it’s on at night.
 This is true for all cities listed below.